How Democrats and major media continually encourage Trump's assassination * WorldNetDaily * by David Kupelian

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND’s Email News Alerts!

 Yes, Biden released a written statement condemning the assassination attempt, and then briefly went on camera to say a few nice words.
-But this same Joe Biden, less than a week earlier, on July 7, said: “We’re done talking about the debate, it’s time to put >I>Trump in a bull’s-eye.
+But this same Joe Biden, less than a week earlier, on July 7, said: “We’re done talking about the debate, it’s time to put >I>Trump in a bull’s-eye.”

 “It’s time to put Trump in a bullseye.”